Patriots outlast Chiefs for wild win - TSN.ca

 NFL: Chiefs 40, Patriots 43

+FOXBOROUGH, Mass. — Tom Brady needed everything he had to fend off Patrick Mahomes — including his legs.

-FOXBOROUGH, Mass. — Stephen Gostkowski hit a 28-yard field goal as time expired, and the New England Patriots beat the Kansas City Chiefs 43-40 on Sunday night after blowing a big halftime lead.
+Stephen Gostkowski hit a 28-yard field goal as time expired , and the New England Patriots beat the Kansas City Chiefs 43-40 on Sunday night after blowing a big halftime lead.

+Brady passed for 340 yards and a touchdown and ran for another score, diving head-first between two defenders in a rare run by the 41-year-old quarterback.

+"I got close to the goal line and I just figured I'd try to get it in," Brady said of his late TD plunge.
+"We needed it."

-Tom Brady passed for 340 yards and a touchdown and ran for another score in his 200th victory as a starting quarterback, tops all-time.
-Brady also passed former teammate Adam Vinatieri for most career wins in the regular season and playoffs combined with 227.
+New England's third straight win was Brady's 200th victory as a starting QB, tops all-time.
+He also passed former teammate Adam Vinatieri for most career wins in the regular season and playoffs combined with 227.

-The Patriots (4-2) also got another solid performance from rookie Sony Michel, who rushed 24 times for 106 yards and two touchdowns.
+Brady got some help from rookie Sony Michel, who rushed 24 times for 106 yards and two touchdowns in another solid performance.

+"It's tough to slow those guys down, they've been scoring a lot of points all year," Brady said.
+"They're gonna be pretty tough to stop.
+Glad we had our last shot and glad we took advantage of it."

-It was the first loss of the season for the Chiefs (5-1).
+It was the first loss of the season for the Chiefs (5-1), who were again let down by a defence that came in allowing an NFL-worst 462 yards per game.

+"The last two weeks it seems like we just can't punch it in there and I feel like the second half we finally started getting it in the end zone," Mahomes said.

-Brady used a 16-yard pass to James White and a 39-yard pass to Rob Gronkowski to get New England into field-goal range.
+Brady used a 16-yard pass to James White and a 39-yard completion to Rob Gronkowski to get New England into field-goal range.

 After electrifying the NFL during the first five weeks of the season with his freewheeling style and big arm, Mahomes looked unsure of himself early on.